Los Angeles crime family: Origins and predecessors

-The early years of organized crime in California were marked by the division of various Italian street gangs such as the Black Hand organizations in the early 20th century.
-The most prominent of these was the Matranga family.
-Which were a family of Arbereshe origin from an Albanian noble family which settled in south Italy hundreds of years ago.
-Their legitimate business was fruit vending.
-Otherwise they used threats, violence, arson, and extortion to control the Plaza area, which was the heart of the Italian American community of Los Angeles at the time.
-Its first leader was Rosario "Sam" Matranga (often misreported as "Orsario," due to a typo on his death record), who started leading the family around 1905.
+The early years of organized crime in California were marked by the division of various Italian street gangs, such as the Black Hand organizations, in the early 20th century.
+The most prominent of these was the Matranga family, which was a family of Arbereshe origin.
+Their legitimate business was fruit vending; otherwise, they used threats, violence, arson, and extortion to control the Plaza area, which was the heart of the Italian American community of Los Angeles at the time.
+Its first leader was Rosario "Sam" Matranga (often misreported as "Orsario" due to a typo on his death record), who started leading the family around 1905.
 Sam's relatives Salvatore Matranga, Pietro "Peter" Matranga, and Antonio "Tony" Matranga were other members of the gang.

 When prominent Black Hand leader Joseph Ardizzone was involved in a dispute with George Maisano, a member of the Matranga gang, they both went to Joseph Cuccia to mediate the dispute.
-Cuccia was a well-respected criminal amongst the underworld, who served as a translator in court for Italians who didn't speak English.
-This made him a well liked man in the Italian community.
+Cuccia was a well-respected criminal amongst the underworld, as well as a translator in court for Italians who did not speak English.
+This made him a well-liked man in the Italian community.

 Cuccia was a relative of Ardizzone's and ruled in Ardizzone's favor, causing the Matrangas to threaten Cuccia.
 In response, Ardizzone shot and killed Maisano on July 2, 1906.
-Ardizzone then fled authorities and became a wanted fugitive.
+Ardizzone then became a wanted fugitive.